Divius/Divius.github.io/posts/ironic-denver-2019.rst

 detected as failed by the monitoring.

-It seems that we could introduce a new state transition from ``active`` to something like ``failed`` or ``quarantened``, where a node is still deployed, but explicitly marked as at fault by an operator.
+It seems that we could introduce a new state transition from ``active`` to something like ``failed`` or ``quarantined``, where a node is still deployed, but explicitly marked as at fault by an operator.
 On unprovisioning, this node would not become ``available`` automatically.
-We also considered the possibility of using a flag instead of a new state, although the operators in the room were more in favour of using a state.
+We also considered the possibility of using a flag instead of a new state, although the operators in the room were more in favor of using a state.
 We largely agreed that the already overloaded ``maintenance`` flag should not be used for this.

 On the Nova side we would probably use the ``error`` state to reflect nodes in the new state.

+A very similar request had been done for node retirement support.
+We decided to look for a unified solution.

 DHCP-less deploy
 ----------------